 With both owning a business and real estate, investors must learn to become business owners.
 This is very different from working for someone else.
 It entails matters like entity structures, legal issues, accounting, taxes, organization, delegating, and managing others.
 Regarding this, real estate is easier than owning a business, however.

 Wealth Building Potential for Owning a Business Vs Real Estate

 You can own a business or invest in real estate with the main goal of income, initially, while building an asset with capital gains potential later.

-In other words, income and appreciation are not mutually exclusive as many believe.
-In fact, having both goals (income and appreciation) is an ideal way to build wealth gradually while also increasing income along the way.
+In other words, income and appreciation are not mutually exclusive.
+In fact, we discovered that having both goals (income and appreciation) is an ideal way to build wealth gradually while also increasing income along the way.

 Wealth Building Potential from Real Estate